rowanmanning/allow-methods/docs/contributing.md

 ### TypeScript

 Although this project is written in JavaScript, it is checked with [TypeScript](https://www.typescriptlang.org/) to ensure type-safety.
-We also document all types with JSDoc so you should get type hints if your editor supports these.

 Type errors will fail the build on any PRs.
 Most editors have a TypeScript plugin which will pick up errors, but you can also check types manually with the following command: